ngoraymond/progressive-web-app-tutorial/README.md

 ## Create your app

 First, clone this repo.
-The main files to edit are:
+The main files are:

 - [public/index.html](public/index.html) The main page for your app
 - [public/style/style.css)](public/style/style.css) Add your own styling to this file